8 Answers To "If You Were An Animal What Would You Be?"

 A monkey is a common answer to this question and is not really the best animal to choose for most positions.

-The giraffe is a creature that has a special ability to be able to see great distances.
+The giraffe is a creature with a special ability to see great distances.
 They are a symbol of foresight.
 Knowing what’s ahead because of their long necks.
-They are a gentle creature, non-destructive and without aggression.
+They are gentle creatures, non-destructive, and without aggression.

 Great for those who are going into finance or accounting, because of the ability to recognize that the animal has the ability to see further ahead than others.